“If you should have known, you did know.”

 Constructive Knowledge is a legal principle often invoked in cases of foodborne illness.
 The law views an operator responsible not just for what he or she actually knows, but what they should have known, discovered or perceived.
 In other words, ignorance is no defense.
 If you should have known, the law will assume that you did know.

-For instance, if an employee spent a vacation in an area where hepatitis is endemic, the operator can be liable under constructive knowledge if the employee causes an outbreak of hepatitis A. The operator should know the health risks posed by his/her employees at all times.
+For instance, if an employee spent a vacation in an area where hepatitis A is endemic, the operator can be liable under constructive knowledge if the employee causes an outbreak of the Hepatitis A Viris, HAV.
+The operator should know the health risks posed by his/her employees at all times.

 Employee Screening Checklist:

 - Have all employees vaccinated for Hepatitis A.

 - Personal hygiene standards (nails, hands, hair, skin)